GusLem/DigitalFarms/README.md

 InsertNetlifyButtonHere

+To serve the site, first check if you have these installed:

+- Git
+- NodeJS and npm
+- PostgreSQL

-To serve the site, clone this repository with the following command:
+Then clone this repository with this command:

 ```bash
 git clone https://github.com/GusLem/DigitalFarms --recursive